Essential Care Tips for Your Pregnant Mini Goldendoodle Mothers.

 Confirming Pregnancy with a Veterinarian

 If you spot these signs, don’t just guess.
 Get your furry friend to the vet pronto.
 Confirming pregnancy with a veterinarian is key.
-They’ve got the tools and know-how to tell for sure if puppies are on the way.
-They might do a blood test, ultrasound, or even just feel her belly.
+They have the tools and know-how to tell if puppies are on the way.
+They might do a blood test, ultrasound, or even feel her belly.
 Plus, they can give you the lowdown on what to expect and how to care for your pregnant pooch.

 Nutrition for Pregnant Mini Goldendoodles